puuujan21/kalkulator-frontend/README.md

 - Savings goals with progress tracking
 - "Can I afford it?" calculator (cash & loan modes)
 - Onboarding flow, JWT auth, user profile

+## Built with

+This project was built with the assistance of [Claude Code](https://claude.ai/code) by Anthropic.